Pensioner FAQ (SIRBS)

 When is my pension paid?

-From January 2020 onwards, pensions are paid on the 28th of the month for former SIRBS members, and are paid monthly in advance.
-If the 28th of the month falls on a Saturday, Sunday or Bank Holiday, the payment is made on the Friday before the 28th.
-Please note that January payments are made early, usually in the third week of December, so that they are in your account before Coats Pensions Office closes for the holidays.
+Pensions are paid on the 28th of the month, and are paid monthly in advance.
+If the 28th falls on a Saturday, Sunday or Bank Holiday, the payment is made on the Friday before.
+Please note that January payments have historically been made early, however, there is no promise or guarantee that payment will be made before Christmas.
 Payments made to accounts outside of the UK will be credited later than UK accounts and are dependant upon your bank in your country of residence.

 Does my pension increase?